insperatum/9.66/chapters/01-pset2.md

 print("P(fair | tails, tails) = " + Math.exp(dist.score(true)))
 ~~~~

+Notice that we used a function called "Infer" to return an object called "dist".
+This object describes the marginal distribution of our generative model under the conditions we give it.
+It has many different properties, one of which is a score (the inferred log probability of the query).
+So, if you want to get the probability out, just exponentiate this quantity.
+For more about webppl's inference functions, see https://probmods.org/v2/chapters/02-generative-models.html and http://webppl.readthedocs.io/en/latest/inference/index.html.

 **(b)**
 If we want to make several different queries on the same underlying model structure, we can use a code pattern like the one below.
+The result is a function "conditionalOutputFunc" that takes as input whether or not a coin is fair, as well as the observations of two flips of that coin (face1 and face2).
 Run the two textboxes in order, noting how `editor.put` and `editor.get` can be used to persist variables between textboxes.
 ~~~~
-var makeModel = function(endFunction) {return function() {
+var makeModel = function(conditionalOutputFunc) {return function() {
     var fair = flip()
     var p_heads = fair ?
 0.5 : 0.9
     var face1 = flip(p_heads) ?
 'H' : 'T'
     var face2 = flip(p_heads) ?
 'H' : 'T'
-    return endFunction(fair, face1, face2)
+    return conditionalOutputFunc(fair, face1, face2)
 }}
 editor.put("makeModel", makeModel)
 ~~~~